kanetik/feedback/docs/index.md

 **Custom Data**

-* Will have stuff about custom Key/Value pairs
+* Will have stuff about custom Key/Value pairs.

+** End User Data**

+* Almost forgot, then did forget, then forced myself to remember, that I also have to document updating the End User contact and identifier info.

 **Support**